 Bifolding doors are to many the ultimate door for the back of the house and obviously offer features that the other two types of doors cannot.
 The biggest advantage is when fully open they open up the entire building opening to create a fantastic open space and a seamless transition between the inside and the outside of the house.

 There are now many configurations of bifolding doors giving you flexibility in how they open.
 If you have a simple 2 metre wide opening and wish to replace old french doors or an old two pane patio door, you can have two pane bifolding doors that concertina open.
 But on a two pane door when they are open they won’t give you a much bigger clear opening than two french doors fully open.
 The advantage is that you will only have open doors on the one side instead of both sides with french doors.
 You will also lose the flexibility of only opening one door as you can with French Doors.
 Therefore, take a look at how bifolding door sizes in relation to French or sliding doors may affect your choice.

 Again if your bifolds are the only access door into your garden, we strongly recommend one swinging access leaf opening on the one side with the rest of the bifolding doors sliding open on the other side.
 This will enable you to simply swing open one door if you wish to take the rubbish out or on winter days without having to slide every door open.

 Bifolding doors provide the best of all worlds when configured and designed correctly but are ideal where the open doors won’t encroach on the outside space and where the structural opening is big enough to accommodate them.
 If you have an existing opening of 2700mm or more there is no reason why you cannot have bifolding doors.

 Ultimately this will be a matter of personal preference as to what best suits your home.
-If you are on a budget for aluminium doors, then French doors will be the cheapest option.
-Patio doors will be a little less than bifolding doors and the folding sliding option the most expensive depending on the number of panels.
+If you are on a budget for aluminium doors, then French doors are usually the cheapest option.
+Sliding doors are a little cheaper than bifolding doors and the folding sliding option the most expensive depending on the number of panels.